realadammatthew/humbleberger/src/copy/what-is-sin.md

 > “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.” _(1 John 1:9)_

 Dear friend, Yeshua is calling you.
 Will you answer?

----

-_Download your [free teaching guide](../../assets/Doctrine-of-Sin-Teaching-Guide.pdf) today to dig deeper, and share this good news with those you love!_